 When transferring containers to or from other vehicles the operator must not stand between those vehicles.
 He should operate from the end of the companion vehicle.
-Refer to Lifting Safety (on page 8) for more information on the recommended operating areas.
+Refer to Lifting Safety for more information on the recommended operating areas.

 Overhead Power Lines and Cables